TL;DR

 — Grand Master David Goh

-This is also why the Ceremonial Anchor cannot be purchased, replicated, or matched retroactively by another practice.
-A competitor who commissioned an extraordinary anchor tomorrow would still be a decade behind by the time they matched the cadence.
+This is also why the Ceremonial Anchor cannot be replicated or matched retroactively by another practice.
 The anchors themselves are not the practice’s moat.
-The practice’s moat is the unbroken continuity of the commissioning — and the lineage authority that allows each year’s anchor to be designed in the first place.
+The practice’s moat is the unbroken continuity of the commissioning — the yearly anchor renewed on schedule, the seasonal anchor brought from Grand Master David’s own altar for each ritual window — and the lineage authority that allows each year’s anchor to be designed in the first place.

 Book A Free Consultation